How to Charge 10 Times More Than Your Freelance Competition6 min read

 As a freelancer, your ability to make more money is constrained by your time and availability, so any time spent working at a lower rate is an opportunity cost which is literally losing you money.

 Keep in mind that the more you increase your skills over time, the more you should be getting paid for your work.
 You’re now a supreme master of your trade, and your rates should be adjusted to reflect your mastery.

 And as a freelancer, you shouldn’t have to miss out on the pay rises that regular full-time employees seem to get almost as a given.

 If you it’s time for you to up your rates, here are four ways to confidently move to charging more.

 When you initially established your rates, you probably did so based on the average going rate for said product, for someone with your expertise level.

-“I realized that clients weren’t paying me for design; they weren’t paying me for– Brennan Dunn, Six Figure Freelancer Audio Course
+“I realized that clients weren’t paying me for design; they weren’t paying me for code.
+They were paying for an outcome.
+They were paying for a better business than they had today.”– Brennan Dunn, Six Figure Freelancer Audio Course

 Rather than plotting out how much work you’ll need to do to deliver what the client is asking for and then rationalizing how much they should pay you based on that, instead, focus on what the expected outcome is.

 Are you helping your client build an app from scratch and she’s set to receive $1 million seed money for her creation?
 In this case, your services are absolutely crucial in contributing to that successful outcome.

 Figure out how the work you’re doing will directly impact the client’s ROI, so that you can price the job with consideration for the expected outcome, ensuring that the project is profitable for the client even after they pay for your services.